-The Gambling Act 2005 controls the conduct of small lotteries and raffles by societies raising money for charitable, sports and other similar purposes, rather than for personal gain.
+The Gambling Act 2005 controls the conduct of small lotteries and raffles for raising money.

-- participation in or support of athletic sports or games or cultural activities
+- participation in or support of athletic sports or games or cultural activities; and

-- which are not for private gain or commercial undertaking.
+- other purposes which are not for private gain or commercial undertaking.